the-hypermedia-project/Hyperdrive/README.md

 }
 ```

-Since our API has a link to a collection of questions, let’s retrieve them and take a look:
+Since our API has a transition to a collection of questions, let’s retrieve
+them and take a look:

 ```swift
 hyperdrive.request(questions) { result in